 Real Life Homeschooling in Your Own Backyard

 At this point in our back-to-school schedule, we still have a few free afternoons each week.
-Our weekly homeschool enrichment programs, such as worship dance, PE Plus, AWANA, and our girls book club co-op are just getting started for the […]
+Our weekly homeschool enrichment programs, such as worship dance, PE Plus, AWANA, and our girls book club co-op are just getting started for the fall, so we’ve been using the remaining free afternoons for […]